What are the pros and cons of Black Friday for e-commerce brands?

-Black Friday, a retail phenomenon that originated to get rid of the remaining stock but has spread globally, is a day known for the most aggressive promotions online and in-store.
+Black Friday, a retail phenomenon that originated to clear remaining stock, has spread globally as the most aggressive promotion period online and in-store.

 Increased sales